 Link to contact page Link to publications page

-Dr Roché Steyn, Medicolegal Specialist and a founding partner of Multiplin, holds qualifications in law (BLC, LLB), psychology (Honours), medical law (LLM), project management (Advanced Diploma), and a doctoral degree (LLD) integrating selected aspects of law, medicine, psychology and management.
-His experience includes consulting on legal cases involving medicine and/or psychology, consulting on interdisciplinary projects, and teaching at undergraduate and graduate levels.
-He has published a number of articles, and is currently completing work (with Christopher Woodrow) on a book on Malpractice Law, as well as on DVDs in the "HMM Essentials" series.
+Dr Roché Steyn, Medicolegal Specialist and Principal Lecturer, holds qualifications in law (BLC, LLB), psychology (Honours), medical law (LLM), project management (AdvDip), and a doctorate degree (LLD) integrating selected aspects of law, medicine, psychology, management, and the technicalities of medical/legal language.
+His experience includes consulting on legal cases involving medicine and psychology, consulting on interdisciplinary projects, and teaching at undergraduate and graduate levels in the United Kingdom and South Africa.
+He has published a number of articles, and is co-author of a forthcoming practical textbook for health professionals and lawyers, entitled Preventive Malpractice Law: A Guide for Practitioners in Medicine, Psychology and Law.

 Photo of Roché SteynBrief profile